 A joyous task of aging is helping others achieve their potential.
 Psychologists call this desire to help others flourish “transcendence.”
 I think we call it “Agape”—self-sacrificing love.

 Aging brings with it a certain freedom.
-We become less interested in accumulating and achieving, and more interested in loving God and one another.
+We become less interested in accumulating and achieving and more interested in loving God and one another.

 We are used to certifying the truth of things through our five senses.
-We say, “I saw it happened, so I know it occured.”
+We say, “I saw it happen, so I know it occurred.”
 But when it comes to our faith, our senses fail us.
 The Host still just looks like bread.
 I can’t see original sin being washed away in Baptism.
 And so it goes.
 But there is a certitude of faith, based not on our five senses but on Jesus Christ, Who can neither deceive nor be deceived.
 He is the one Who promises us eternal life.